UUHash: How it works

 The UUHash is a 160-bit string that is usually Base64-encoded for presentation.
-It is a concatenation of an MD5 hash and a CRC32 sum of selected chunks of the file.
+It is a concatenation of an MD5 hash and a CRC-32 sum of selected chunks of the file.

 The first 307,200 bytes (300 Kibibyte, one "chunk size") of the file are MD5-hashed (less if file is shorter).
 The 32 bit little endian integer value smallhash is initialized to 0.

-If the file is strictly larger than one chunk size, a series of chunks at file offsets of 2n MiB (n ≥ 0) and one chunk right at the end of the file are hashed using a CRC32 (polynomial 0xEDB88320 reversed, 0x04C11DB7 normal).
+If the file is strictly larger than one chunk size, a series of chunks at file offsets of 2n MiB (n ≥ 0) and one chunk right at the end of the file are hashed using a CRC-32 (polynomial 0xEDB88320 reversed, 0x04C11DB7 normal).
 The last chunk of the power-of-two series ends strictly more than one chunk size before the end of the file, i.e. there is always at least one unread byte between the last two chunks (if there are that many chunks).
 The end-of-file chunk may be shorter than one chunk size; it starts at or after one chunk size into the file.
 The CRC is initialized using smallhash and stored into smallhash.